blackflux/object-scan/README.md

 - `key` is the key that the function is called for (respects `joined` option).
 - `value` is the value for that key.
 - `parents` is an array containing all parents as `[parent, grandparent, ...]`.
 Includes parents that are arrays only iff `useArraySelector` is true.
-- `isMatch` is true if exactly matched by at least one key.
-Indicates valid (intermittent) result.
+- `isMatch` is true if exactly matched by at least one needle.
 - `matchedBy` are all needles matching the key exactly.
 - `traversedBy` are all needles involved in traversing the key.